Fūka Haruna

 Fūka Haruna (春名 風花, Haruna Fūka) is a Japanese actress and voice actress.

 Haruna is most known by her nickname Harukaze-chan.
 As of October 2012, she had 141,500 followers on Twitter, having been the target of cyberbullying with negative feedback.
 Due to the online disclosure of her personal information, she had to move houses and change schools.

 Haruna entered junior high school on April 5, 2013.
 She has 160,000 followers on Twitter as of June the same year.

 Personal life

-On June 14, 2025, Haruna announced her marriage to an American-born Japanese actor Yudai Mark Iwasaki.
+On June 14, 2025, Haruna announced her marriage to an American-born Japanese actor, Yudai Mark Iwasaki, who is eighteen years her senior.